 As you’d expect, there are some unscrupulous people that are just out to scam you, if you organize through your accommodation, you are less likely to run into these people.

 Your accommodation may even organize the rental for you and deliver the bike to your hotel or homestay, this is what I was able to do.

-What you need to rent your scooter
+What you need to rent a scooter

-To hire a moped in Bali, you only need three things really:
+Whether you are living in Bali or just visiting, to hire a moped in Bali, you only need three things really:

 - Driving license

 Once you have your scooter, it’s wise to get photos of any damage or even better, a video of the entire bike.
 Be sure to highlight anything you see before you leave the shop.

 One of the more common scams is to get people to pay for damage that already existed when you return the scooter.
 The vendors are often ambivalent to scratches and dents telling you not to worry about them, but when you return . . . bam . . . they hit you with the fine.
 Having a good quality video taken in the rental place can help avoid this.

 Do you need an international driver’s license in Bali?